 American businesses are saddled with the highest corporate tax rate in the industrialized world.
 Our extremely non-competitive tax code results in fewer jobs, fewer investments, and puts American workers and companies at a disadvantage to foreign competitors.

 We must make our tax code simpler, fairer, and more focused on stimulating job growth and an opportunity economy.

 Right now, most changes to the tax code are focused on the well-connected, with special loopholes, exclusions, and deductions which don’t benefit ordinary Americans.
 These special benefits cost the federal government over $1 trillion each year in lost revenue.

 Our current system isn’t fair, and it certainly isn’t simple.

 Congress is in the habit of regularly applying Band-Aids to the tax code, making long-term planning difficult for both businesses and hardworking American families.
 This year, I’ve worked with House Republicans to pass legislation to make taxes more predictable, applying permanent solutions which support economic growth and help families.

 - The American Research and Competitiveness Act (H.R.
-4438) is another pro-jobs bill which makes permanent the research and development tax credit, helping to create jobs and boost competitiveness in the global marketplace.
+880) promotes innovation and job growth by making permanent the research and development tax credit.

 More on Tax Reform